raybergholm/ditto/README.md

 * Convert the data to the target data type
 * Save to file

-### Parsing settings from a config file
+### Configuration settings: the config file

-The script reads from `./config.json` to fetch settings for the `headers`, `delimiter` and `quotechar` variables.
+The command line script reads from `./config.json` to fetch settings for the `headers`, `delimiter` and `quotechar` variables.
 If these fields are not in the config file or if the config file fails to loads/could not be found, there are also default values as fallbacks.
 These fields can be overwritten by passing in command line corresponding arguments.

 ### Fetching from the data source